Bengie Molina: Early life

-Benjamin José Molina, Jr., was born on July 20, 1974, in Rio Piedras, Puerto Rico, to Gladys Matta and Benjamín Molina Sr., the oldest of three boys.
+Benjamin José Molina, Jr., was born on July 20, 1974, in Río Piedras, Puerto Rico, to Gladys Matta and Benjamín Molina Sr., the oldest of three boys.
 He attended Maestro Ladislao Martínez High School in Vega Alta, graduating with honors.
 As baseball in Puerto Rico is a significant part of the island's culture, Molina's father played second base as an amateur and worked as a tools technician 10 hours per day in a Westinghouse factory.
 The all-time hits leader in Liga de Béisbol Profesional Roberto Clemente (or Doble-A Beísbol) history, the elder Molina delivered a .320 career batting average and gained election to the Puerto Rican Baseball Hall of Fame in 2002.
 Molina's two younger brothers, José and Yadier, also materialized into distinguished defensive catchers with lengthy careers in Major League Baseball (MLB), and each of the three won at least one World Series championship.

-Each day when he completed work, Molina's father went directly home, ate dinner with his family, and crossed the street from his family's home with his sons and his son's friend Carlos Diaz to Jesús Mambe Kuilan Park, exhausting countless evening hours teaching them the fundamentals of the sport.
+Each day when he completed work, Molina's father went directly home, ate dinner with his family, and crossed the street from his family's home with his sons and his son's friend Carlos Diaz to Jesús Mambe Kuilan Park, spending the evening hours teaching them the fundamentals of the sport.
 Bengie Sr. remained hopeful that his sons would become professional baseball players.
-Bengie Jr. was not actually a catcher growing up; his primary positions were outfielder and pitcher.
+Bengie Jr. was not a catcher growing up; his primary positions were outfielder and pitcher.